Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

     - Move the issue into the "`Done`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project board.
 3. Update the AVM Module Indexes, following the [process documented internally](https://dev.azure.com/CSUSolEng/Azure%20Verified%20Modules/_wiki/wikis/AVM%20Internal%20Wiki/286/Module-index-file-update-process).
 4. Get the new owner(s) and any new contributor(s) added to the related `-module-owners-` or `-module-contributors-` teams.
 See [SNFR20](/Azure-Verified-Modules/specs/shared/#id-snfr20---category-contributionsupport---github-teams-only) for more details.
-5. Remove the information notice from the module's root README.md that states that `⚠️THIS MODULE IS CURRENTLY ORPHANED.⚠️, etc.`
+5. Delete the `ORPHANED.md` file with the information notice from the module's root (i.e., the file that states that `⚠️THIS MODULE IS CURRENTLY ORPHANED.⚠️, etc.` )
 6. Use the following text to confirm the new ownership of an orphaned module:

 {{< expand "➕ Final Confirmation for New Owners of an Orphaned Module" "expand/collapse" >}}